What is a Life Group?

 Who leads a Life Group?

 Life Group Leaders are key to the success of a Life Group.
 While everyone in the group is encouraged to participate in the discussion, Life Group Leaders are equipped to lead the discussion and to help foster an environment of spiritual growth.
-Throughout the year we will be offering a series of Life Group Leader Labs to help equip and train leaders for this ministry.
-Some Life Group Leaders may choose to have their group meet in their home and also be a Life Group Host, though this is not a requirement to be a Life Group Leader.

 What does a typical Life Group gathering look like?

 Life Groups should aim to meet for around 90 minutes.
 This allows enough time for gathering and visiting as a group, spending a good amount of time in the Scriptures, and having sufficient time for sharing life and a time of prayer.
-Often, groups will share coffee and treats as a part of their gathering time.
+Often, groups will enjoy treats as a part of their gathering time.
 Some groups may even choose to have a meal together each time.
 Each group is able to choose what works best for them.

 What is expected of me as a member of a Life Group?